pulumi/registry/themes/default/content/registry/packages/hcloud/installation-configuration.md

 * .NET: [`Pulumi.HCloud`](https://www.nuget.org/packages/Pulumi.HCloud)

 ## Configuring Credentials

+Pulumi relies on the Hetzner Cloud SDK to authenticate requests from your computer to Hetzner Cloud.
+Your credentials are never sent to pulumi.com.
+The Pulumi Hetzner Cloud Provider needs to be configured with Hetzner Cloud credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: